nicolafan/pyleague-soccer-simulation/README.md

 ## Installing PyLeague
 To install and run PyLeague just clone the project and create a specific Python environment for running/modifying PyLeague.
-The requirements are contained in the <code>requirements.txt</code> file.
+<br>The requirements are contained in the <code>requirements.txt</code> file.

 ## Contributing
-If you want to help me adding new features and improving PyLeague, you're welcome!
-Just fork the project, commit your changes and create a PR.
+If you want to help me adding new features and improving PyLeague, you're welcome!<br> Just fork the project, commit your changes and create a PR.
-If you want you can create a new issue for the project and ask me anything related to it here on Github!
+<br>If you want you can create a new issue for the project and ask me anything related to it here on Github!
-I'm open to new improvements and suggestions.
+<br>I'm open to new improvements and suggestions.
 Thank you and happy coding with PyLeague!